Should I Become a Heavy Equipment Operator?

 |Experience||1-3 years of industry experience|

-Step 1: Complete Training
+Step 2: Complete Heavy Equipment Training

 There are three ways to become a heavy equipment operator.
 Individuals can complete a union apprenticeship, a state apprenticeship program or go to a college or technical school.
 Most states require apprentices to be registered with the state.
 Apprenticeship programs provide classroom and on-the-job training with approved companies and generally take 3 to 4 years to complete.
 In the classroom, students learn equipment regulation and safety, equipment maintenance and repair, soil science, site grading, math and blueprint reading.